tompc35/data_marine_science/_sources/software-installation/README.md

 You will have to repeat this command whenever you start a new terminal or Anaconda prompt.

-Keep this window open and proceed to [Installing additional tools using conda](#installing-additional-tools-using-conda)
+Keep this window open and proceed to [Installing additional tools](#installing-additional-tools)

 ### Miniconda installation